robotlem/cDMXdriver/README.md

 - `stopDMXOutput(dmx)`: Stops the active output.
 - `closeDMXPort(dmx)`: Stops sending signals and closes the serial port.
 # Notes
-- I haven't tested the software with a real DMX device yet.
-- I used a CP2102 USB to TTL adapter to test the software.
+- I used a CP2102 USB to TTL adapter with MAX485 to test the software successfully.
 - Look in the img folder for oszi images.
 - There are some ohter usefull functions.
 Take a look at cDMXdriver.h.